NFDI4Culture/ada/github-pages-pipeline.md

 #### 2. Use a source file, e.g., the unified single HTML files and render this is GitHub Pages

-A more elegant option is to use the unified HTML output as Markdown only gets rendered by to HTML by GitHub Pages.
+A more elegant option is to use the unified HTML output as Markdown only gets rendered back to HTML for display.

-The idea would be that a piece of Javascript would need to be written to make the navigatio menu we need and to dd other features.
+The idea would be that a piece of JavaScript would need to be written to make the navigation menu similar to how the different Markdown frameworks to.
+And we need and a few other features.

 This option also does away with a CI process being needed.

-The process could also use some standard web CSS framework as well for styling like Bootstrap.
+The process could also use some standard web CSS framework.

 ## What we need the system to do

-Our current manual process and features of GitHub Pages Hugo gives us the following features that we need to replace in these features.
+Our current semi-automatic process has following features that we need to replace in this new solution to our problem.

-  1. Present the book in the same way the current Hugo setup does - https://health-sprints.github.io/Should-Schools-Reopen/#/report/chapter_0
+  1. Present the book in the same way the current Docsity setup does - https://health-sprints.github.io/Should-Schools-Reopen/#/report/chapter_0
   2. Produce a navigation menu from the document headers
   3. Add title at top of navigation
   4. Be mobile first
-  5. Have a previous, next at the bottom of chapters, which are defined as by H2.
-This previous, next might not be needed in the unified HTML files, as opposed to other source versions which are multi-file types.
+  5. Have a previous, next at the bottom of chapters, which are defined as H2 by Fidus Writer.
+The 'previous, next' might not be needed in the unified HTML files, as opposed to other source versions which are multi-document types.
-  6. Have a fixed header set of menus that link to files on GitHub for the different versions: webbook, PDF, eBook, print-on-demand page, GitHub source.
-These links can be fixed links we have a set directory structure for the book.
+  6. Have a fixed header set of menus that link to files on GitHub for the different versions: webbook, PDF, eBook, print-on-demand page, GitHub source, verion history, release history and publisher.
+These links can mostly be static links as we have a set directory structure for the book.
-  7. Adding GitHub Release number and GitHub Version number to the site somehow.
+  7. Adding GitHub Release number and GitHub Version number added to the site somehow as showing version histories is important to our publishing project.
+A simple approach here is only to Releases and that way these can be added in book info and metadata by the author.

 ## Current workflow